micbay/RaceTimerAndController/README.md

 // The execution time of this function should be as fast as possible as
 // interrupts are disabled while inside it.
 // This function takes approximately 0.004 - 0.180ms
-ISR (PCINT1_vect) {     // if using Nano
+ISR (PCINT1_vect) {   // for Nano
-// ISR (PCINT2_vect) {   // if using Mega2560
+// ISR (PCINT2_vect) {   // for Mega2560
   // Note that millis() does not execute inside the ISR().
   // It can be called, and used as the time of entry, but it does not continue to increment. unsigned long logMillis = millis();

+  // MICROTIMING code used for assessing the ISR execution time.
+  // unsigned long logMicros = micros();

   // This code expects the lap sensors are setup as inputs.
   // This means the pins have been set to HIGH, indicated by a 1 on its register bit.
   // When a button is pressed, or sensor triggered, it should bring the pin LOW.
   // A LOW pin is indicated by a 0 on its port register.
-  // Because all of the lap sensors are on the same port regirster
+  // Because all of the lap sensors are on the same port register
   // it will be possible to detect simultaneous triggers.

-  // Lane 1 positive trigger PINC = 0xXXXXXXX0
+  // pin A0 positive trigger indicated by zero on byte digit 1, PINC = 0xXXXXXXX0
-  // Lane 1 is on pin A0 which uses the 1st bit of the register; idx 0, of PINC Byte
-  // Lane 2 positive trigger PINC = 0xXXXXXX0X
+  // pin A1 positive trigger indicated by zero on byte digit 2, PINC = 0xXXXXXX0X
-  // Lane 2 is on pin A1 which uses the 2nd bit of the register; idx 1, of PINC Byte
-  // Lane 3 positive trigger PINC = 0xXXXXX0XX
+  // pin A2 positive trigger indicated by zero on byte digit 3, PINC = 0xXXXXX0XX
-  // Lane 3 is on pin A2 which uses the 3rd bit of the register; idx 2, of PINC Byte
-  // Lane 4 positive trigger PINC = 0xXXXX0XXX
+  // pin A3 positive trigger indicated by zero on byte digit 4, PINC = 0xXXXX0XXX
-  // Lane 4 is on pin A3 which uses the 4th bit of the register; idx 3, of PINC Byte

   // Because the bits we are interested in, are together at the low end,
   // we can be a little more efficient by using a bit shifting approach.